Kairi Sane: World Wonder Ring Stardom (2011–2017)

-WWE
+WWE (2016–2021)

 Signing and Mae Young Classic (2016–2017)

 In October 2016, Housako was contacted and offered a WWE contract, starting the following year.
 Reportedly, Housako had stated that she was interested in going to WWE, but had not made a final decision yet.
 There were also questions over whether she could pass the company's physical examination due to her two concussions during the past two years.
 In March 2017, Housako signed a three-year contract with WWE, reportedly for $60,000 per year, which was less than she was making in Japan.

-On June 30, a video at a WWE house show in Tokyo, introduced Housako as "Kairi Sane" to WWE's developmental division, NXT, as well as the upcoming Mae Young Classic tournament.
+On June 30, a video at a WWE house show in Tokyo, introduced Housako as "Kairi Sane" to WWE's developmental brand, NXT, as well as the upcoming Mae Young Classic tournament.
 On July 13, she defeated Tessa Blanchard in the tournament's first round in her WWE debut match.
 The following day, Sane first defeated Bianca Belair in the second round, then Dakota Kai in quarterfinals and finally Toni Storm in the semifinals to advance to the finals of the tournament.
 Reportedly, Sane suffered both a concussion and a neck injury during the tapings.
 On September 12, Sane defeated Shayna Baszler in the tournament finals and thereby earned a shot at the vacant NXT Women's Championship at the next NXT TakeOver show.